richieredmond87/activityTracker/README.md

 ## UX
 ### Project Goals
-The primary goal of this application is for users to keep track of exercises the have completed and plan out exercises they want to do.
+The primary goal of this application is for users to keep track of exercises they have completed and plan to do.
 ### Player Goals
 * Keep track of exercises.
 * Plan out exercises.